loki79uk/FS22_UniversalAutoload/README.txt

   OPTIONS:
     [noLoadingIfUnfolded] - If true this parameter will prevent loading if the trailer is folded.
 It will also prevent loading while it is folding or unfolding.
 Use this if your unfolded trailer is not level or if the folding animation somehow blocks the loading area.

     [isCurtainTrailer] - This is an option specifically designed for the KRONE Profi Liner curtain trailer.
-If true the autoloading script will detect the correct load side when open IF the tipSide.name contains the string "Left" or "Right".
+If true the autoloading script will detect the correct load side when open IF the tipSide.animation.name contains the string "Left" or "Right".
 Where: tipSide = self.spec_trailer.tipSides[self.spec_trailer.currentTipSideIndex] and self.spec_trailer.tipState == 2

     [enableRearLoading] - This is also designed for the KRONE Profi Liner curtain trailer, but can be applied to any trailer where automatic loading is required.
 A pallet trigger is created at the rear of the trailer, and will load any valid objects detected here that are dynamically mounted to another vehcile (e.g. a forklift).